Lumavate-Team/documentation/MICROSERVICES.rst

 Microservices provide additional behind-the-scenes functions, such as services and data-processing, within experiences.
 However, microservices rarely have their own UI.
 Instead, they add UI functionality to widgets through the use of component-sets.

 Microservices cannot be used to create an experience without the addition of a widget.
-They, instead, assist widgets by adding additional logic and/or data access to an experience.
+Instead, they assist widgets by adding additional logic and/or data access to an experience.

 Microservices should be used when an application:
  * Delivers access to an external API